Bernadette Devlin McAliskey: US tour and meetings with Black Panthers

+In September 1969, while still on tour, the Unionist Stratton Mills dubbed Devlin "nothing less than Fidel Castro in a miniskirt".
+Devlin responded by stating that Mills was a coward for waiting until she was abroad to make such a remark, but also that she was "as left as James Connolly and the starry plough".
+The two had a face-to-face debate in New York that month.

 Bloody Sunday

-Having witnessed the Bloody Sunday massacre in Derry in 1972, Devlin was infuriated that she was later consistently denied the floor in the House of Commons by the Speaker Selwyn Lloyd, despite the fact that parliamentary convention decreed that any Member of Parliament witnessing an incident under discussion would be granted an opportunity to speak about it therein.
+Having witnessed the Bloody Sunday massacre in Derry in 1972, Devlin was infuriated that she was later consistently denied the floor in the House of Commons by the Speaker Selwyn Lloyd, despite the fact that parliamentary convention decreed that any Member of Parliament witnessing an incident under discussion would be granted an opportunity to speak about it.

-The day following Bloody Sunday, Devlin slapped Conservative Home Secretary Reginald Maudling across the face when he incorrectly asserted in the House of Commons that the Parachute Regiment had fired in self-defence on Bloody Sunday.
+The day following Bloody Sunday, Devlin slapped Conservative Home Secretary Reginald Maudling across the face when he falsely asserted in the House of Commons that the Parachute Regiment had fired in self-defence on Bloody Sunday.
+Asked if she intended to apologise to Maudling, Devlin said: "I'm just sorry I didn't get him by the throat".

 Thirteen years later, former British Prime Minister Edward Heath recalled the event: "I remember very well when an hon.
 Lady rushed from the Opposition Benches and hit Mr. Maudling.
 I remember that vividly because I thought that she was going to hit me.
 She could not stretch as far as that, so she had to make do with him."

 Devlin appeared on Firing Line in 1972 to discuss the situation in Northern Ireland.
+In the same year she campaigned for a 'No' vote in the referendum regarding the Republic of Ireland's entry into the European Economic Community.

 Irish Republican Socialist Party

 Devlin helped to form the Irish Republican Socialist Party (IRSP) with Seamus Costello in 1974.
-This was a revolutionary socialist breakaway from Official Sinn Féin and, on the afternoon after the morning the party was established, Costello also created the Irish National Liberation Army (INLA) as a split from the Official Irish Republican Army.
+This was a revolutionary socialist breakaway from Official Sinn Féin and, later that same day, Costello also created the Irish National Liberation Army (INLA) as a split from the Official Irish Republican Army.
 Devlin did not join the INLA and while she served on the party's national executive in 1975, she resigned when a proposal that the INLA become subordinate to the party executive was defeated.
 In 1977, she joined the Independent Socialist Party, but it disbanded the following year.

 Support for prisoners

-Devlin stood as an independent candidate in support of the prisoners on the blanket protest and dirty protest at Long Kesh prison in the 1979 elections to the European Parliament in the Northern Ireland constituency, and won 5.9% of the vote.
+McAliskey stood as an independent candidate in support of the prisoners on the blanket protest and dirty protest at Long Kesh prison in the 1979 elections to the European Parliament in the Northern Ireland constituency, and won 5.9% of the vote.
 She was a leading spokesperson for the Smash H-Block Campaign, which supported the hunger strikes in 1980 and 1981.

+In September 1981 McAliskey toured continental Europe to try and raise support for the strikers.
+She was deported from Spain immediately upon arrival at Barcelona airport.
+Instead, McAliskey flew to Paris and called upon French Trade Unions to place an embargo on handling British goods until the hunger strikes ended.